 If you need more information about additional European travel or for specific questions about your tour, contact the Tour Department at 425/608-4217 or email firstname.lastname@example.org.

-See the "Tour Weather" link in the sidebar for a chart with monthly rain and temperature information for this tour.
+See a chart with monthly rain and temperature information for this tour.

 For ideas on what to pack, check Rick's Packing List and our Women's Packing List.